Aaron Hernandez: Professional career

+Pre-draft

 On January 6, 2010, Hernandez announced his decision to forgo his senior year and enter the draft.
 He attended the NFL Scouting Combine, but was unable to perform any physical drills after tearing a muscle in his back during the offseason.
 On March 17, 2010, Hernandez participated at Florida's pro day and performed all of the combine drills.
 His time in the 40-yard dash would have ranked fourth among all tight ends at the NFL Combine.
 Hernandez also performed 30 repetitions of 225 pounds on the bench press and would have been the top performance of all tight ends, surpassing Dennis Pitta's top performance of 27 repetitions.

-NFL analyst Mike Mayock stated that "off the field concerns" and concerns over Hernandez' physical size were causing his draft stock to plummet, but believed that Hernandez would still be drafted in the second round.
+NFL analyst Mike Mayock stated that "off the field concerns" and concerns over Hernandez's physical size were causing his draft stock to plummet, but believed that Hernandez would still be drafted in the second round.
 At the conclusion of the pre-draft process, he was projected to be a second round pick by the majority of NFL draft experts and scouts.
-He was ranked as the third best tight end prospect in the draft by Bleacher Report, was ranked the fourth best tight end by Mayock, and was ranked the fifth best tight end by DraftScout.com.
+He was ranked as the third-best tight end prospect in the draft by Bleacher Report, was ranked the fourth-best by Mayock, and was ranked the fifth-best by DraftScout.com.